dipankar-techcraft-1991/codecrafters/README.md

 # Code Crafters - Coding Challenge Platform

-This is a responsive web application built using Next.js that replicates a coding challenge platform page (Code Crafters).
+This is a responsive web application built using Next.js that replicates a coding challenge platform page (Code Crafters - a SaaS Platform).
 The page is divided into two main sections: a problem statement and a code editor with run and submit buttons.
 The layout is responsive and adapts to various screen sizes, ensuring the web page looks good on both desktop and mobile devices.

 The code inside the editor is static and intended for demonstration purposes only.
 It does not function dynamically.